melezhik/SparrowCI/README.md

 ## Task checks

-Task checks allow to create rules to verify scripts output, it useful when creating Bash scripts in quick and dirty way, where there is no convebient way to validate scripts logic:
+Task checks allow to create rules to verify scripts output, it useful when creating Bash scripts in quick and dirty way, where there is no convenient way to validate scripts logic:

 ```yaml
 tasks: